Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels: Introduction

 \section{Introduction}

-The research aimed at the understanding of wall turbulence has been significantly advanced in the last 20 years by the availability of high quality DNS data, but there is still no general agreement on the Reynolds number scaling of the most basic turbulence statistics, such as turbulent stresses.
+Exploring the large Reynolds number behavior of mean and fluctuating velocities in turbulent wall-bounded flows has been an area of active and often controversial research since the seminal works of \citet{Prandtl25} and \citet{vonKarman30,vonKarman31} \citep[see for instance][for a review of early developments]{FF96}.
+Jumping ahead, the research aimed at understanding wall turbulence has been significantly advanced in the last 20 years by the availability of high quality DNS data.
+However, there is still no general agreement on the Reynolds number scaling of the most basic turbulence statistics, such as turbulent stresses.

+The present paper focusses on the variance of the fluctuating velocities, but includes also another look at the mean velocity.
+In order to avoid the thorny separation of Reynolds number effects from geometry effects, the study concentrates on channel flow, for which the largest and most thoroughly verified DNS data base exists.
+Only a brief comparison to pipe flow is presented in the appendix, and zero pressure gradient turbulent boundary layers are omitted entirely, as the situation is further complicated by the presence of the turbulent-non-turbulent interface \citep[see e.g.][]{Chauhan14a}.

 In the following, all velocities are inner scaled with the friction velocity $\widehat{u}_\tau \equiv (\widehat{\tau}_{\mathrm{wall}}/\widehat{\rho})^{1/2}$, where ``hats'' denote dimensional quantities.
 All lower case coordinates are inner scaled, without ``+''-superscripts to simplify notation, while upper case coordinates are outer-scaled.
-The Reynolds number $\Reytau$, finally, is the friction Reynolds number throughout the paper.
+The Reynolds number $\Reytau$, finally, is the friction Reynolds number based on channel half-width throughout the paper.

-The recent efforts to understand the Reynolds number scaling of moments in wall turbulence, in particular of the normal stresses $\langle uu\rangle$ and $\langle ww\rangle$, have been dominated by two ``schools'' or models:
+The recent efforts to understand the Reynolds number scaling of moments in wall turbulence, in particular of the normal stresses $\langle uu\rangle$ and $\langle ww\rangle$, have been dominated by two ``schools'' or approaches: